iiroki/json-rpc-x/README.md

 The initial motivation for this project was learning more about the following topics:

 - **Experimenting with new API communication protocols:**
   Previously I had mainly implemented APIs with REST, GraphQL and gRPC.
-  I searched for existing API communication protocols as I figured that there must be some simple and lightweight protocol somewhere between the ones that I've already gotten familiar with.
+  I searched for some simple and lightweight communication protocols which would also enable bidirectional communication.
-  That's when I stumbled upon the JSON-RPC 2.0 and figured out that I wanted to build something on top of it for learning purposes.
+  That's when I stumbled upon the JSON-RPC 2.0 specification.

-- **Well-established specifications:**
+- **Developing against well-established specifications:**
   I wanted to develop something against a well-established specification, so in theory some external client libraries would also work against my server implementation.
-  The JSON-RPC 2.0 specifaction seemed to tick that box, since there are lots of libraries built to support it.
+  The JSON-RPC 2.0 specifaction seemed to also tick that box, since there are lots of client libraries around built to support it.

-- **Separation of communication and transport protocols:**
+- **Separating communication and transport protocols:**
-  In the past, I've mainly used one transport protocl per API communication protocol.
+  In the past, I've mainly used one transport protocol per API communication protocol.
   Because of that, I wanted to build an API implementation that supports multiple transports for a single communication protocol.
   JSON-RPC 2.0 specification states that it's transport agnostic, which makes it fit the description.

-- **Customizable library:**
+- **Implementing customizable libraries:**
   I wanted to experiment implementing a library, which would provide a clear and customizable interface for the library's end user.

 ## License